waywardphilosopher/not-quite-blog/content/post/strange-happenings-in-japan.md

 But then the guest said, "You have certainly seen something, so you should tell me clearly, right away!
 So after that, the innkeeper told him honestly "I saw a fox's tail!"

-The guest then replied, "Hm...mmmm, now you seen it, I might as well tell you the truth.
+The guest then replied, "Hm... mmmm, now you seen it, I might as well tell you the truth.
 I am really an old fox, and I usually stay in the mountains; but at the moment, I'm here on business.

 Everything you have seen and heard — all of this, you absolutely must keep quiet about!
 But if you really do this, then whenever you give money to the temple, I will give you double.

 Having said this, he got up to leave, and didn't even give half a cent in expenses to the innkeeper.
-The innkepper also didn't dare detain him.
+The innkeeper also didn't dare detain him.
 The next day, the innkeeper gave fifty coins to the temple, to see what would happen.
 The day after that, he found of that the money had changed into one hundred coins. .

-For the next few days, the same happened as before, so the innkeper lost all his scepticism.
+For the next few days, the same happened as before, so the innkeeper lost all his scepticism.
 But then his heart turned to greed.
 So he gathered together 100 coins, and offered those to the temple.
 When he went to check the next day, not only had the money not increased, but all the money had had put in had gone.
 Nevertheless, the innkeeper didn't lose hope.
-He tried again, going to checkthe next day, and still there was nothing...
+He tried again, going to check the next day, and still there was nothing...

 From that moment on, he knew he had been fooled by a swindler.
 In reality, this person was not a fox.
 Instead, he was somebody who knew how much people valued this kind of superstition, and who sought out their weaknesses so he could defraud them.